adamchainz/django-upgrade/README.rst

     pre-commit run django-upgrade --all-files

-Tip: You may comment out this hook once your upgrade process has finished, but leaving it in place is considered entirely safe, as django-upgrade may receive future improvements and thus keep improving your code.
+.. tip:: Leaving this hook in place after the upgrade process is considered entirely safe and actually recommended!
+Django-upgrade may receive future improvements and thus keep improving your code.

+.. tip:: Normally, pre-commit will run exactly on the files that you have changed in your commit.
+Pre-commit can also help you update to the latest ``django-upgrade`` version with its ``autoupdate`` command.
+This is a sufficient flow for most cases, but remember to also run ``pre-commit run django-upgrade --all-files`` as django-upgrade may add new improvements in each release.

 ----